SkyDev125/logseq/pages/IST___2___1___SO___Multi-Processing.md

 				  void pthread_exit(void *retval); # retval is the value of return by the thread,
 				  ```
-				- Kills the thread that called it, returning retval as a value to a thread
+				- Kills the thread that called it, using retval as a way to save a value to then be recovered by
 			-